Tareen Jahan: Singing

 Jahan released her first solo album, named Akash Debo Kake, in Eid ul Adha in 2011.
 There were ten tracks on the album, with four duet tracks where she sang with Raghab Chatterjee and Rupankar Bagchi of Kolkata and Ibrar Tipu and Tapan Chowdhury of Bangladesh.
 Joy Sarkar and Rupankar of Kolkata and Bappa Mazumder, Ibrar Tipu and Belal Khan were the composers of the album.
 All the tracks are based on different themes including mind, suffering, rain, hope, pain, sky, request, mother and others.
 She dedicated a song titled "Amar Prothom Dekha Nayok" to her father.
 This song was penned by Julfikar Rasel and composed by Ibrar Tipu.
 She also sang the title song of a drama named "Shopno Gulo Jonak Pokar Moto".
 This song was written by Arun Chowdhury and composed by Ibrar Tipu.
-Jahan, along with her elder sister Tuhin, own a production company.

 Personal life

 Jahan was married to Sohel Arman, a son of filmmaker Amjad Hossain, for less than a year in 2001.